christoomey/vim-tmux-navigator/README.md

 endif
 ```

-This goes in your .tmux.conf
+This goes in your .tmux.conf:
 ``` tmux
 set-option -gw xterm-keys on
 ```